A Guide to Selling on Takealot

 Takealot is South Africa’s leading online retailer, with over 1.5 million happy customers, 2000 sellers and hundreds of brands.
 Since its official launch in 2011, Takealot has grown exponentially, acquiring both Superbalist and Spree in the last few years.

 Thanks to a customer-centric website, nation-wide pickup locations and door-to-door delivery, Takealot has become a household name in South Africa.
+ShoppingFeeder is here to help you learn how to sell on Takealot.

 Here’s how to get started as a seller on Takealot